mattcroat/redesign/README.md

 ## 🙏 Use Issues to Find Answers

-If you need help or something changed and isn't working when following a post or video series I made you can go to the [issues](https://github.com/mattcroat/redesign/issues) and find the right to find the answer or bring it to my attention — I hope in general people might even help each other out this way.
+If you need help or something changed and isn't working when following a post or video series I made you can go to the [issues](https://github.com/mattcroat/redesign/issues) and find one I opened to find the answer or bring it to my attention — I hope in general people might even help each other out this way.

 This avoids having to hunt down the issue you have in YouTube comments or places like Discord that aren't indexed by search results and are lost forever.